Tag Archive for: humanitarian

 The Eye Need View organization and the students participating in this humanitarian project are committed to making this mission a success.
 You can support them in two different ways:

-- Donate eyeglasses: Collection boxes are available on the Arnaud de Villeneuve Campus to collect children’s eyeglasses.
+- Through the eyeglass donation drive: Collection boxes are available on the Arnaud de Villeneuve Campus to collect children’s eyeglasses.

-- By making a financial donation: You can make a donation to help fund this humanitarian mission by clicking this button.
+- Through a financial donation: You can make a donation to help fund this humanitarian mission by clicking this button.

-Following our feature on ANIMN a few days ago, we turn our attention to Orthofaso, the speech-language pathology student association dedicated to community service projects!
-Today we’re speaking with Mélanie, the secretary, who tells us more about the association’s mission, goals, and humanitarian efforts!
+Following our feature on ANIMN a few days ago, we’re now turning our attention to Orthofaso, the speech-language pathology student association focused on community service projects!
+Today we’re meeting with Mélanie, the secretary, who’s here to tell us more about the association’s mission, goals, and humanitarian efforts!

 Could you tell us a little about your organization?
 What is its mission?

-Orthofaso is a nonprofit organization established in 2006 under the French Law of 1901, dedicated to promoting and managing international projects through volunteer missions led by speech-language pathology students from Montpellier.
+Orthofaso is a nonprofit organization established under the French Law of 1901, founded in 2006, whose mission is to promote and manage projects abroad through solidarity missions led by speech-language pathology students from Montpellier.
 Since 2015, the association has been working at an orphanage for children with multiple disabilities in Ho Chi Minh City, Vietnam (previous missions were in Burkina Faso).
 This year’s Orthofaso team consists of 17 speech-language pathology students.

-We are traveling to Vietnam because the country was devastated during the war in the 1950s.
-The chemicals dumped on the country’s land have led to a very high rate of disability within the country, particularly among children.
-As a result, we work with children suffering from a wide variety of conditions, most of whom have cerebral palsy, Down syndrome, and/or hearing loss.
+We are traveling to Vietnam because the country was ravaged by war in the 1950s.
+The chemicals dumped on the country’s land have led to a very high rate of disability throughout the country, particularly among children.
+As a result, we work with children who have a wide variety of conditions, most of whom have cerebral palsy, Down syndrome, and/or hearing loss.

 To raise funds, we organize various events throughout the year:

-- Sale of "Chocolats du Cœur" at Christmas and Easter
+- "Chocolats du Cœur" Sale at Christmas and Easter

-- Gift wrap stands at Maison du Monde and Le Bruit dans la Cuisine from November through Christmas
+- Gift-wrapping stations at Maison du Monde and du Bruit dans la Cuisine from November through Christmas

 - Raffle